Jack McConnell: Early life and education

 Jack Wilson McConnell was born on 30 June 1960 in Irvine, Ayrshire.
 He is the eldest of four children born to William Wilson McConnell (1937–2018) and Elizabeth McCallum McConnell (née Jack; 1936–2020).
 McConnell was brought up on Glenscorrodale Farm near Lamlash on the Isle of Arran, where his father was a sheep farmer and a member of the Arran Farmer’s Society.
 He was educated at Lamlash Primary and Arran High School.

 McConnell attended the University of Stirling, where he was President of the Students' Association from 1980 to 1982 and National Union of Students Scotland Vice-President from 1982 to 1983.
 He met Margo MacDonald and Richard Leonard at university.
 In the late 1970s, he occupied the principal's office in protest against student homelessness.
 He also took part in a siege to occupy the administration offices at the university and slept in sleeping bags in the university’s court room.
 He graduated in 1983 with a B.Sc.
-Dip.Ed.
+Dip.Ed in Mathematics.